 Option 3: Black Market Pathways

-The third and perhaps least reliable option to obtain CBD oil is using black-market retailers overseas.
+The third and perhaps least reliable way to obtain CBD oil is to use black-market retailers overseas.

 Though arguably the cheapest and most straightforward method for getting hold of CBD oil, black market pathways should be approached with considerable caution.

-The black market is awash with unscrupulous retailers whose CBD-based products fall well below any standard of quality.
+The black market is awash with unscrupulous retailers whose CBD-based products fall well below any quality standard.
 When dealing with such a seller, the danger is that you will end up with something that is at best ineffective (containing little or no CBD) or harmful (full of chemicals and other toxins.)

 Do Your Research

 As you would with the Australian green market, you should research the subject well.
 Get to know the product you intend to purchase.
 Learn the differences between CBD and THC, Sativa and Indica strains, carrier oils, and what extraction methods to look out for.

 Again, use social media to your advantage.
 Join online medical CBD groups.
 Ask for peer recommendations.
 If scammers do exist, then these are the places they will be outed first.

 If you’re well informed enough to know what you’re doing and are confident of a product brand, dosage and quality, not to mention willing to risk your CBD oil being seized at the border, then the black market option might be worth a try.
 Particularly if you don’t have a prescription for medical cannabis and can’t find the CBD oil you’re looking for through a green market supplier.